phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 ---
 permalink: /chemotaxis/tutorial_lr
-title: "Getting Start and Modeling Steady State"
+title: "Getting Started with BioNetGen and Modeling Ligand-Receptor Dynamics"
 sidebar:
  nav: "chemotaxis"
 toc: true
 toc_sticky: true
 ---

-This set of tutorials will gradually build a chemotaxis simulation with [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409) at the molecular level from scratch.
+This collection of tutorials will gradually build up from scratch a chemotaxis simulation using [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409).

-In this page, we will:
+In this tutorial, we will:
- - Set up BioNetGen
+ - set up BioNetGen;
- - Start to model ligand-receptor dynamics in BNG
- - Explore several key aspects of BNG modeling: rules, species, simulation method, and parameters
+ - explore several key aspects of BioNetGen modeling: rules, species, simulation method, and parameters
- - Model the steady state of ligand-receptor dynamics
+ - use BioNetGen to model ligand-receptor dynamics and compute a steady-state concentration of ligands and receptors.

 ## What is BioNetGen?

-[BioNetGen](http://bionetgen.org/) (BNG) is a software for specification and simulation of rule-based modeling.
-The chemotaxis pathyway is essentially a set of rules that can specify a set of mathematical equations of concentration of molecules, and we would like to translate it into a simulation.
-We can specify our rules in BNG, run the simulation, and visualize the results easily.
+[BioNetGen](http://bionetgen.org/) is a software application for specification and simulation of rule-based modeling.
+In past modules, we have worked with chemical reactions that can be thought of as rules (e.g., "whenever an *X* particle and a *Y* particle collide, replace them with a single *X* particle").
+The chemotaxis pathway also can be thought of as a set of biochemical rules specifying a set of mathematical equations dictating molecule concentrations.
+Our larger goal is to use BioNetGen to translate these rules into a reasonable chemotaxis simulation, then visualize and interpret the results.

+In this tutorial, we will focus only on modeling ligand-receptor dynamics, which we will use as a starting point for more advanced modeling later.

-## Set-up
+## Installation and setup

 [RuleBender](https://github.com/RuleWorld/rulebender/releases/tag/RuleBender-2.3.2) is the graphical interface for BioNetGen.
 Please [download](https://github.com/RuleWorld/rulebender/releases/tag/RuleBender-2.3.2) the version corresponding to your operating system.
 Here is a step-by-step [installation guide](https://github.com/RuleWorld/rulebender/blob/master/docs/RuleBender-installation-guide.pdf).

 ## Starting with Ligand-Receptor Dynamics

-You can download the simulation file here:
+In this tutorial, we will build our model from scratch.
+If you like instead, you can download the completed simulation file here:
-<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/ligand_receptor.bngl" download="ligand_receptor.bngl">ligand_receptor.bngl</a>
+<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/ligand_receptor.BioNetGenl" download="ligand_receptor.BioNetGenl">ligand_receptor.BioNetGenl</a>

-In our system, there are only two types of molecules: the ligand (L), and the receptor (actually a receptor complex in our chemotaxis system which we will elaborate on later, and often abbreviated as T).
-The ligand can bind to the receptor, forming an intermediate, and they could also dissociate.
-We write this reaction as `L + T <-> L.T`, where the formation of intermediate is **forward reaction**, and the dissociation is **reverse reaction**.
+In our system, there are only two types of molecules: the ligand (`L`), and the receptor (`T`).
+(The receptor is in fact a receptor complex because it is attached to additional molecules, which we will elaborate on later).
+The ligand can bind to the receptor, forming an intermediate, and the complex can also dissociate.
+We write this reaction as `L + T <-> L.T`, where the formation of the intermediate is called the **forward reaction**, and the dissociation is called the **reverse reaction**.

-In our system, the numbers of free ligands and free receptors drop quickly at the beginning of the simulation, because free ligands and free receptors are readily to meet each other.
+In our system, which starts with a quantity of free ligands and receptors, the numbers of these free molecules should drop quickly, because free ligands and free receptors are readily to meet each other.
 After a while, there will be more `L.T` in the system and therefore more dissociation; at the same time, because free `L` and `T` are less abundant, less binding happens.
 The system will gradually reach a steady-state where the rate of `L` and `T` binding equilibrates with `L.T` dissociation.

+We will simulate reaching this steady state, which means that we will need to know the following two parameters:

-- Rate of forward reaction: `k_lr_bind`[*L*][*T*], where `k_lr_bind` is the rate constant.
+1. The rate of the forward reaction: `k_lr_bind [L][T]`, where `k_lr_bind` is the rate constant.
-- Rate of reverse reaction:  `k_lr_dis`[*L.T*], where `k_lr_dis` is the rate constant.
+2. The rate of the reverse reaction:  `k_lr_dis[L.T]`, where `k_lr_dis` is the rate constant.
-- Equilibrium is reached when `k_lr_bind`[*L*][*T*] = `k_lr_dis`[*L.T*].

-We will simulate reaching this steady state.

-First, open RuleBender.
-Select "New BioNetGen Project" under File.
-Since we are going to build from scratch, we can start with blank files.
-Feel free to start with any existing template too.
-Name it as you like.
+Equilibrium is reached when `k_lr_bind [L][T]` = `k_lr_dis[L.T]`.
+Our goal in this tutorial is to use BioNetGen to determine this equilibrium in molecule concentrations as a proof of concept.

+First, open RuleBender and select `File > New BioNetGen Project`.

 ![image-center](../assets/images/chemotaxis_tutorial1.png){: .align-center}

-Rename your `.bngl` file as `ligand_receptor.bngl`.
-Now you should be able to start coding at line 1.
+Save your file as `ligand_receptor.BioNetGenl`.
+Now you should be able to start coding on line 1.

 ![image-center](../assets/images/chemotaxis_tutorial2.png){: .align-center}

 ## Specifying molecule types

-We will walk through all codes, but for your reference, BNG documentation can be found [here](http://comet.lehman.cuny.edu/griffeth/BioNetGenTutorialFromBioNetWiki.pdf).
+We will specify everything needed for this tutorial, but if you are interested, reference BioNetGen documentation can be found [here](http://comet.lehman.cuny.edu/griffeth/BioNetGenTutorialFromBioNetWiki.pdf).

-We need to tell BNG the rules for our model.
-To specify our model, specify the `begin model` and `end model`.
-We will add all model specification information between the two lines.
-Add molecules to the model under the `molecule types` section.
-The `(t)` specifies that molecule `L` contains one component: the binding site with `T`.
-Same for `T`: the `(l)` specifies the component binding to `L`.
-We will use this component for L-R binding later.
-Here, the letter of components indicates its binding partner (for example, `t` indicates binding with `T`), but feel free to substitute with other notations.
+To specify our model, add `begin model` and `end model`.
+Everything below regarding the specification of the model will go between these two lines.

+We first add molecules to our model under a `molecule types` section.
+We will have molecules corresponding to `L` and `T` that we call `L(t)` and `T(l)`, respecively.
+The `(t)` specifies that molecule `L` contains a binding site with `T`, and the `(l)` specifies a component binding to `L`.
+We will use these components later when specifying reactions.
+You do not have to use `t` and `l` for this purpose, but it will make your model easier to understand.

 ~~~ ruby
 	begin model